zhunan915/midterm-book-manager/README.md

-# Simple Calculator
+# Simple Book Manager

-This is a simple online calculator project built using HTML, CSS, and JavaScript.
+This is a simple online book management project built using Express and Node.js for the backend, React for the frontend, and MySQL for the database.
 ## Table of Contents

 - [Screenshots](#Screenshots)